top of page

 Executive Director

 James has devoted his life to healing and teaching holistic medicine.
-Respected author, consultant, and professor, Jim has touched the lives of not only his many clients, but students and colleagues as well.
+Respected author, consultant, and professor, Jim has touched the lives of not only his clients, but students and colleagues as well.
 His books Holistic Bodywork: Blending Modern and Ancient Bodywork Principles, and Traditional Chinese Medicine: An Elemental Approach are standard text for associate degree programs and instructor training programs throughout the United States.

 Kelley Robinson